artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 Expo are a pretty new company, whose work is entirely open source.
 They've done a lot of interesting work in the community, and as individuals they are well respected for contributions to React Native the library - and a bunch of related libraries.
 You can use the Expo app from the App Store to run your CRNA project on any iOS/Android device instantly, and the app has a lot more baseline UI components to work with than React Native does on its own.

 With CRNA you are giving up control of the native side, but gaining a lot on the ease-of-use side.
-CRNA doesn't force the project to stay this way though, you can eject your app from the Expo and start adding native code to the app.
+CRNA doesn't force the project to stay this way though, you can eject your app from using Expo and start adding native code to the app.

 Why did I even mention this?
 Well, if you're looking at React Native for a greenfield app (e.g. something new), CRNA may be your best option.
 When you're getting started, less options is better, and this is the optimal setup according to the React Native team.